rwanrooy/TTGO-PAXCOUNTER-LoRa32-V2.1-TTN/README.md

 # TTGO PAXCOUNTER (LoRa32-V2.1-TTN version T3_v1.6 20180606)

 TTGO LoRa32 V2.1 Sketch for TTN (The Things Network) with downlink control for turning a relais off or on.
+This Sketch has support for a BME280 Temperature, Hunidity and Pressure sensor.
+You can connect the BME sensor to the I2C bus.

 ![alt text](https://github.com/rwanrooy/TTGO-LoRa32-V2.1-TTN/blob/master/img/ttgo%20lora32%20board.png)